Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 The second limitation deals with social environments, and is in this context obvious.
-The \emph{intelligence as compression} concept accounts for learning by induction from examples, but not for social learning through interaction with other agents.
+The intelligence-as-compression concept accounts for learning by induction from examples, but not for social learning through interaction with other agents.
 It cannot account for shared vocabulary between agents (i.e. ontology), not with argumentation, and not with the exchange of instructions and rules between agents.
 Any account of these omissions would need to explain how agents keep their programs sufficiently similar to exchange pieces of them with other agents.

-Nevertheless, the core observation of the \emph{intelligence as compression} approach remains of interest: Confronted with an environment, or with another agent, intelligence involves, among other things, the ability to select or create of a program that can be ascribed to that environment or agent, or to select or create a correlative program to drive rewarding interactions with that agent or environment.
+Nevertheless, the core observation of the intelligence-as-compression approach remains of interest: Confronted with an environment, or with another agent, intelligence involves, among other things, the ability to select or create of a program that can be ascribed to that environment or agent, or to select or create a correlative program to drive rewarding interactions with that agent or environment.